 5.3.8 Remote Attendee

-A remote attendee is a registered delegate who is a 3GPP IM.
+A remote attendee is a registered delegate who is representing a 3GPP IM.
 A remote attendee can accrue voting rights.

 This role does not officially exist, with the current 3GPP Working Procedures.
 This section is a placeholder to include a role and use case analysis if such a role is defined in future.